ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 # Download

 Download and install [TouchOSC from Hexler.net](https://hexler.net/touchosc).

-MIDI channel 2: download the [ToneX-controler-3.tosc file](https://github.com/ThibaultDucray/TonexPedal-TouchOSC-Template/blob/main/ToneX-controler-3.tosc) in the files section of this GitHub project.
+To use on MIDI channel 2: download the [ToneX-controler-3.tosc file](https://github.com/ThibaultDucray/TonexPedal-TouchOSC-Template/blob/main/ToneX-controler-3.tosc) in the files section of this GitHub project.

-MIDI channel 1 (mandatory for Tonex One): download the [ToneX-controler-3-channel1.tosc file](https://github.com/ThibaultDucray/TonexPedal-TouchOSC-Template/blob/main/ToneX-controler-3-channel1.tosc) in the files section of this GitHub project.
+To use on MIDI channel 1 (mandatory for Tonex One): download the [ToneX-controler-3-channel1.tosc file](https://github.com/ThibaultDucray/TonexPedal-TouchOSC-Template/blob/main/ToneX-controler-3-channel1.tosc) in the files section of this GitHub project.

+There is also a smartphone version in the files section.

 # Configuration